📊 Our Test Results:

 - AI-powered automation that resolves 80%+ of routine tickets

-❌ What you’ll lose:
+❌ What you will lose:

-- Built-in power and predictive dialer functionality
+- Built in calling with power dialer and predictive dialer

 - Smart Views for automatic lead prioritization